FlynnVIN10/resonatelifewater/SHOPIFY_SETUP.md

 ⏳ Awaiting Shopify store configuration

 ## Overview
-The EcoDigest Pro website is now prepared for Shopify e-commerce integration.
+The Resonate Life Water website is now prepared for Shopify e-commerce integration.
 The infrastructure is in place but disabled by default, allowing the site to continue functioning normally with contact-based lead generation until the Shopify store is configured.

 ## When Shopify Store is Ready